We love recipes that come with personal stories and great memories attached. This one is from our contributor Sally Bernstein.

-When I attended La Varenne Cooking School in Paris many years ago I was taught how to make Mussels a la Marinière.
-This can be a perfect Mother’s Day light meal.
+When I attended La Varenne Cooking School in Paris many years ago I was taught how to make Mussels a la Marinière, which is perfect for springtime - or anytime at all!
 It is versatile and can be an appetizer or main course.

 I’ll never forget scrubbing dozens of mussels with a brush under cold running water, something I had never done before.
 This classic French dish, served at many American restaurants, is offered with a variety of cooking liquids and cooking methods.
 I’ve tasted Spicy Thai steamed mussels, baked mussels and roasted mussels.